CSC207-2022F-UofT/course-project-Team-Stonks/README.md

 - isValidStock()
   - Check with the API if the stock is valid.
 Throw an exception if it is not and tell the user to try again
 - SearchStock()
-  - Assigns the stock from the API to the stock object
+  - Assigns the stock from the API to get the stock properties.
+This is different from isValidStock() as it has more parameters for the historical data and takes more time.
 - GetHisData()
   - Get the historical data of the stock from the API
 - SortHistoricalData()